 • Acute infectious disease response to any new, emerging, or severe infectious disease situation that goes above and beyond routine infectious disease investigation, coordination, and response; and likely requires significant multi-agency response.

-• Healthcare organizations, Maryland Region [#] Health Care Coalition, local health departments, and all partner agencies with whom there are established memoranda of agreement, procedures, or protocols for acute infectious disease incidents.
+• Healthcare organizations, Maryland Region V Health Care Coalition, local health departments, and all partner agencies with whom there are established memoranda of agreement, procedures, or protocols for acute infectious disease incidents.

-• Acute infectious disease incident within or impacting Maryland Region [#].
+• Acute infectious disease incident within or impacting Maryland Region V.

 1.3 Overview/Background of HCC and Situation

-The threat of a widespread infectious disease outbreak in insert Coalition region here is high.
-This is evident through previous outbreaks such as H5N1 and H1N1 and through the ongoing COVID-19 pandemic that continues to severely impact every region in the state of Maryland and the United States.
-The insert Coalition name here encompasses insert county names here and constitutes insert population and geographic position here.
-Maryland insert Coalition region here is positioned near insert number of international airports here.
-The insert Coalition name here is comprised of many healthcare agencies that all have a stake in infectious disease preparedness and response planning.
-Those member agencies are outlined below: Insert membership table?
+The threat of a widespread infectious disease outbreak in Region V Emergency Preparedness Coalition is high.
+This is evident through previous outbreaks such as H5N1 and H1N1 and through the COVID-19 pandemic that continues to severely impact every region in the state of Maryland and the United States.
+The Region V Emergency Preparedness Coalition encompasses Prince George’s, Montgomery, Charles, Calvert and St. Mary’s counties and constitutes 2,329,307 people and is situated in Southern Maryland and neighbors Washington D.C. and the National Captiol Region (NCR).
+Maryland Region V Emergency Preparedness Coalition is positioned near 3 international airports.
+The Region V Emergency Preparedness Coalition is comprised of many healthcare agencies that all have a stake in infectious disease preparedness and response planning.

 The type of response required from Healthcare Coalitions is dependent upon the type of infectious disease or special pathogen in question.
 An infectious disease that is novel, like COVID-19, may require a rapid and coordinated public health response while a known infectious pathogen may have existing countermeasures that pose their own set of response and treatment challenges.
 While there are many ways that an infectious disease may be introduced to a population, the method of transmission and communicability shapes the nature of the public health response.
 Respiratory diseases, such as influenza and COVID-19, spread quickly via respiratory droplets requiring airborne and/or droplet precautions while hemorrhagic fevers such as Ebola Virus Disease (EVD) are spread through bodily fluids and necessitate strict guidelines for patient care.
 Other diseases may be transmitted through sexual contact or may be vector-borne.
 Disease transmission and communicability, containment, treatment, and even public and political concern all prompt various planning considerations by healthcare agencies in Maryland.
-Regardless of the infectious disease emergency event, the insert Coalition name here acts as a regional supporting body that may congregate a forum of healthcare partners to share incident information and distribute and manage resources that may be required to support an active infectious disease response.
+Regardless of the infectious disease emergency event, the Region V Emergency Preparedness Coalition acts as a regional supporting body that may congregate a forum of healthcare partners to share incident information and distribute and manage resources that may be required to support an active infectious disease response.
 The aforementioned roles have been especially critical during the COVID-19 pandemic.
-The insert Coalition name here maintains a cache of personal protective equipment (PPE) that may be used to aid partner agencies in an infectious disease response.
+The Region V Emergency Preparedness Coalition maintains a cache of personal protective equipment (PPE) that may be used to aid partner agencies in an infectious disease response.
 Those resources are outlined in the table below:

 Table 1.
 Insert Coalition Name Here PPE Cache